Stuttering5 MINUTE READ

 Rather than holding adrenaline in and creating more tension in your muscles, allow the adrenaline to move through your body.
 This will release tension, which will allow your breath to move freely.

-Techniques to slow your speech rate include pausing, stretching out your words, using over-articulation, and increasing mouth opening.
-These types of techniques are taught in speech therapy sessions.
+Stuttering techniques to slow your speech rate include pausing, stretching out your words, using over-articulation, and increasing mouth opening.
+These types of techniques are taught in speech therapy sessions and can help prevent stuttering.

 4 Notice where you're holding tension in your body